 - Add dry ingredients to a large mixing bowl and whisk to combine.
 Then add almond milk mixture and oil and whisk once more.
 Lastly, add the whipped chickpea brine (with sugar) and gently whisk/fold in until a thick but pourable batter is formed.

 - The batter should be thick but pourable.
-Add more cornmeal or gluten free flour if too wet, or almond milk if too thick.
-I added 1 Tbsp more cornmeal and 2 Tbsp more light gluten free flour blend.
+Add more cornmeal or gluten-free flour if too wet or almond milk if too thick.
+I added 1 Tbsp more cornmeal and 2 Tbsp more light gluten-free flour blend (amounts as original recipe is written // adjust if altering batch size).

 - Add batter to prepared cake pan and bake on a center rack for 25-35 minutes, or until the edges are light golden brown and a toothpick inserted into the center comes out completely clean.